DanielMSussman/simpleJuliaTreesitterTools.nvim/README.md

+So far this repo just tests out adhering to naming conventions in Julia via treesitter.
+This obviously cannot be completely correct, but for most cases I think treesitter should be able to handle things.
-I wanted to test out linting Julia naming conventions via treesitter The current functionality is a best-effort attempt to check that modules, types, constants, and functions have the correct case.
+The current functionality is a best-effort attempt to check that modules, types, constants, and functions have the correct case.
 Violations of naming conventions are sent to the quickfix list.

-There is also a half-finished experimental implementation that tries to interface with the LanguageServer.jl LSP for everything; this works poorly.
+There is also a half-finished experimental implementation that tries to interface with the LanguageServer.jl LSP for everything; this works poorly (if at all) -- I was surprised that LSP-based enforcement wasn't already an option, but I'm sure a smarter, functional implementation is out there somewhere.

 ## Installation, configuration, and requirements